-In the interests of sustainable development and good quality place-making in order to secure long term benefits for the district, when proposals come forward on larger sites that may be brought forward in phases the local planning authority will seek to ensure that a masterplan is developed and agreed for the site.
+In the interests of sustainable development and good quality place-making in order to secure long term benefits for the district, when proposals come forward on larger sites that may be brought forward in phases the local planning authority will seek to ensure that the masterplan is developed and agreed for the site.

-Proposals for significant development on sites occupied by major landowners/users will be permitted where they accord with the Development Plan and are consistent with a comprehensive and evidence based site wide masterplan which demonstrates how high quality design will be delivered for the whole site which has involved and engaged with stakeholders and communities.
+Proposals for significant development on sites occupied by major landowners/users will be permitted where they accord with the Development Plan and are consistent with a comprehensive and evidence based site wide masterplan which demonstrates how high quality design will be delivered for the whole site which has involved and engaged with stakeholders and interested.
 These should be agreed with the local planning authority and show how the wider implications or cumulative benefits of developing the site can be addressed.

-Any application for significant development on sites occupied by major landowners/users should be preceded by, and is expected to achieve the following objectives proportionate to the scale of the site and proposed development:
+Any application for significant development on sites occupied by major landowners/users is preceded by, and is expected to achieve the following proportionate to the scale of the site and proposed development:

-- i.
-Include an indicative development layout and phasing and implementation plan; - ii.
+- Include an indicative development layout and phasing and implementation plan; - ii.
 Incorporate high standards of urban design and architecture that respects the character of the landscape, heritage, adjacent and nearby settlements and built development, reflecting the urban to rural transition with appropriate boundary treatment; - iii.
 Make effective use of the site through the application of appropriate densities in terms of scale, height and massing, and its relationship to adjoining buildings and landscape; - iv.
 Create a strong sense of place, ensuring the proposed development makes a positive contribution to local character and distinctiveness; - v.
-Plan for integrated development, providing for a mix of housing types, sizes and tenures that addresses the range of local housing needs, and encourages community cohesion; - vi.
-Reduce the need for car use and encourage sustainable modes of travel, and active travel infrastructure and facilities set out where appropriate in -
+Plan for integrated development, providing for a mix of housing that addresses the range of local housing needs, and encourages community cohesion; - vi.
+Reduce the need for car use and encourage sustainable modes of travel, including current provision for public transport, cycle routes, footpaths and bridleways;

-Masterplans - continued
+Masterplan - continued

-- A street hierarchy and clear movement framework reflecting hierarchy of users; - A Transport Strategy for the masterplan that evidences how the development will achieve a high internalisation of trips and an ambitious active travel mode share; - A Parking and Servicing strategy that carefully consider levels of parking provision and how to discretely accommodate it in the public realm; - A Public Transport and mobility hub strategy that provides for timely delivery of new bus, public transport and mobility infrastructure. - vii.
-Create a layout that encourages walking and cycling, with a clear network of permeable and interconnected streets and high quality public realm that is well integrated into the surrounding area; including access to public transport, cycle routes, footpaths and bridleways and other Public Rights of Way; - viii.
+- vii.
+Create a network of permeable and interconnected streets and high quality public realm that is well integrated into the surrounding area; - viii.
 Include measures to mitigate the traffic impacts of the proposed development on the strategic and local road networks; - ix.
 Provide for timely delivery of physical infrastructure, including sewage connections and fibre optic broadband to accord with the agreed phasing of development and legal agreements; - x.
-Provide for appropriate employment provision and community facilities to serve the new development (e.g. local shops, community halls, schools and health facilities);
+Provide for appropriate employment provision and community facilities to serve the new development (e.g. local shops, community halls, schools and health facilities); - xi.

-- xi.
 Provide for accessible open space to meet identified local needs and/ or increase accessibility to existing open spaces; - xii.
-Incorporate a green infrastructure strategy, providing an integrated network of green spaces, taking advantage of opportunities for off-site links to the countryside, South Downs National Park where applicable and wider green network, and where necessary providing alternative recreational space to mitigate potential environmental impacts of development; - xiii.
+Incorporate a green infrastructure strategy, providing an integrated network of green spaces, taking advantage of opportunities for off-site links to the countryside, South Downs National Park where applicable and wider green network, and where necessary

+- providing alternative recreational space to mitigate potential environmental impacts of development; - xiii.
 Provide appropriate measures to mitigate flood risk and ensure that the development is resilient to the potential impacts of climate change (Policy NE6); - xiv.
 Assess the potential for including renewable energy schemes (Policy CN5); and - xv.
-Demonstrate a good understanding and respect for the natural and historic environment, its assets and their setting both within the site and in the wider locality, whether designated or not, and include details of how the natural environment and heritage assets will be preserved, conserved and enhanced.
+Demonstrate a good understanding and respect for the natural environment, its heritage assets and their setting both within the site and in the wider locality, whether designated or not, and include details of how the natural environment and heritage assets will be preserved, conserved and enhanced.